eriqjaffe/OOTP-Logo-Maker/README.md

 # OOTP Logo Maker

-I've been asked numerous times if I would ever consider making this.

 At long last, a cross-platform tool to help you make logos for OOTP Baseball

 - 5 different logo "shapes" to choose from.